shubhamshekhar23/E-Commerce-App-React/README.md

   - If a category is selected while searching, the results are filtered based on both the category and search query.
   - the above filtering is done on the client side as searchQuery api doesn't support category filter.
   - Upon refreshing the page, the search functionality remains effective.

-## Architecture and Folder Structure:

-- The `src/hooks` directory contains custom hooks designed for use across multiple components.
-- The `src/components/hooks` directory consists of hooks specific to individual components (not shared among multiple components).
-- `action-services` are responsible for updating the store, and components utilize these services.
-- The `services/api` directory houses services dedicated to making API calls using Axios.

 ## Limitations: